Manage on-premises data gateway high-availability clusters and load balancing

 You can choose to let traffic be distributed evenly across gateways in a cluster.
 By default, the selection of a gateway during load balancing—that is, when "Distribute requests across all active gateways in this cluster" is enabled—is random.
 You can change this setting to distribute the load.

 It is recommended to disable or remove an offline gateway member in the cluster.
-If a gateway member is offline instead of disabled or removed, we may try to excecute a query on that offline member, before moving to the next one.
+If a gateway member is offline instead of disabled or removed, we may try to execute a query on that offline member, before moving to the next one.
 This can negatively impact the performance.

 For example, to provide load balancing from the Power BI service, select the gear icon in the upper-right corner, then select Manage gateways.
 Next, select Distribute requests across all active gateways in this cluster.